ip4368/COMP30023_project2_bitcoin_miner_tcp_server/README.md

 ---

 # Details
-This is a nearly full mark + bonus marks solution except I made a small mistake on one respond message.
+This is a nearly full mark + bonus marks (16.5/17, 2 out of 17 are bonus marks) solution except I made a small mistake on one respond message.

 This TCP server uses an architecture that is similar to Apache webserver for request handling.
 Which is quite different from what Nginx did.
 I am going discuss a bit on the advantages and disadvantages between this 2 different methods.